Keep up to date with the most important stories and the best deals, as picked by the PC Gamer team.

 If you're looking for a well-rounded high-end build in a dinky little package, look no further.
 Housed in what looks like a Thermaltake Tower 600 chassis is a vertical RTX 5080, which should be capable of playing any game all the way up to 4K.
 You're also getting a nice current-gen Ryzen 7 CPU, 2 TB of storage, and also some very fast RAM.
 There's truly very little to dislike here.

-Two things I've been on the lookout for over the last couple of days are: (1) a great RTX 5080 gaming PC deal, and (2) a gaming PC with a chassis I'd actually be proud to present to the world.
-Zotac must have heard my siren call because it just slapped both of these things in my lap in the form of the Zotac Mek gaming PC for $2,349 at Newegg.
+Two things I've been on the lookout for over the last week are: (1) a great RTX 5080 gaming PC deal, and (2) a gaming PC with a chassis I'd actually be proud to present to the world.
+Zotac must certainly heard my siren call because earlier in the week it slapped both of these things in my lap in the form of the Zotac MEK gaming PC for $2,349 at Newegg, and even as Prime Day rolls to a close, the deal is still ongoing.

 And I know, I know, $2,349 isn't exactly cheap—but these are simply the PC hardware prices we're working with in 2025.
 The next-best RTX 5080 gaming PC I've found over these Prime Day sales has been the Skytech Prism for $200 more than this.